 k)any other criteria as the NRSL Committee may deem necessary.

-Ashton will assist you in the licence application process with the documentations and liaison with the local authorities.
+Ashton will assist you in the licence application process with the documentation and liaison with the local authorities.

-Ashton can also introduce you to third party service providers who are operating in the Fintech ecosystem, like online platform to monitor investments for investors (plug & play).
+Ashton can also introduce you to third-party service providers who are operating in the Fintech ecosystem, like the online platform to monitor investments for investors (plug & play).